-Genomic DNA was extracted from laser-captured OPCs, as well as transfected iPSC-OPCs, and bisulfiteconverted, using the Zymo Research EZ DNA Methylation-Direct Kit (BaseClear Lab Products).
-PCR primers were designed using the PyroMark Assay Design 2.0 software (Qiagen, Supplementary Table 2).
+Genomic DNA was extracted from laser-captured OPCs, as well as transfected iPSC-OPCs, and bisulfite-converted, using the Zymo Research EZ DNA Methylation-Direct Kit (BaseClear Lab Products).
+PCR primers were designed using the PyroMark Assay Design 2.0 software (Qiagen, Supplementary Information S2).
 The assay for MBP was tested for its sensitivity using the EpiTect PCR Control DNA Set (Qiagen).
-Product amplification was performed using the following reaction mixture: 1X Buffer with 20 mM MgCl2 (Roche), 10 mM dNTP mix (Roche), 5 μM forward and reverse primers (Metabion AG), 1U FastStart Taq DNA Polymerase (Roche), bisulfite-converted DNA and nuclease-free water to a total volume of 25 μl.
-PCR cycling was performed as follows: initial denaturation for 5 minutes at 95 °C, 50 cycles of 30 seconds at 95 °C, 30 seconds at 60 °C and 1 minute at 72 °C; final extension for 7 minutes at 72 °C. PCR amplicons were sequenced using the Pyromark Q48 instrument (Qiagen) with the PyroMark Q48 Advanced CpG Reagents (Qiagen), according to the manufacturer's protocol and quantified with the Pyromark Q48 Autoprep software.
+Product amplification was performed using the following reaction mixture: $1 \times$ buffer with 20 mM MgCl2 (Roche), 10 mM dNTP mix (Roche), 5 μM forward and reverse primers (Metabion AG), 1 U FastStart Taq DNA Polymerase (Roche), bisulfite-converted DNA, and nuclease-free water to a total volume of 25 μl.
+PCR cycling was performed as follows: initial denaturation for 5 min at 95 °C, 50 cycles of 30 s at 95 °C, 30 s at 60 °C, and 1 min at 72 °C; final extension for 7 min at 72 °C. PCR amplicons were sequenced using the Pyromark Q48 instrument (Qiagen) with the PyroMark Q48 Advanced CpG Reagents (Qiagen), according to the manufacturer's protocol and quantified with the Pyromark Q48 Autoprep software.